Super Lawyers - Badge

 Do I Need an Attorney to File a Premises Liability Claim?

-While it’s possible to file on your own, hiring a slip and fall lawyer can make it easier to gather evidence of someone else’s negligence and negotiate with insurance companies.
-A slip and fall lawyer understands how to prove liability and can protect your rights during the legal process.
+While it’s possible to file on your own, hiring a lawyer can make it easier to gather evidence of someone else’s negligence and negotiate with insurance companies.
+A trip and fall accident lawyer understands how to prove liability and can protect your rights during the legal process.

-Insurance companies tend to take you more seriously the moment you start working with a Chicago slip and fall lawyer, leading to a better settlement offer.
+Insurance companies tend to take you more seriously the moment you start working with a lawyer, leading to a better settlement offer.

 Are Chicago Slip and Fall Injury Lawyers Expensive?